qidanrui/MassGen/README.md

   </a>
 </div>

-> 🧠 **Advanced multi-agent orchestrator that emulates Grok Heavy through intelligent collaboration**
+> 🧠 **Next-gen multi-agent scaling through intelligent collaboration in Grok Heavy style**

 MASS is a cutting-edge multi-agent system that leverages the power of collaborative AI to solve complex tasks.
 It assigns a task to multiple AI agents who work in parallel, observe each other's progress, and refine to converge to the best solution to deliver a comprehensive and high-quality result.
-This project is inspired by the ideas presented in [The Myth of Reasoning](https://docs.ag2.ai/latest/docs/blog/#the-myth-of-reasoning) and aims to emulate the power of systems like grok-4 heavy.
+This project is inspired by the "threads of thoughts" and "iterative refinement" ideas presented in [The Myth of Reasoning](https://docs.ag2.ai/latest/docs/blog/#the-myth-of-reasoning), the power of "parallel study group" demonstrated in premium commercial prodcuts like [Grok Heavy](https://x.ai/news/grok-4#grok-4-heavy), and extends the classic "multi-agent conversation" idea in [AG2](https://github.com/ag2ai/ag2).

 ---